 You can automatically anonymize or disable personal data tracking.
 Or, if you choose to continue tracking data, you can enable a consent box via plugin integrations unlocked with the MonsterInsights EU compliance addon.
 (Note: This addon is compatible with #3 on our list!).

-The best contact forms plugin is now one of the best WordPress GDPR plugins.
-With a single click, you can now halt all cookies and geo-location tracking on your forms.
+WPForms is the best contact forms plugin and now one of the WordPress GDPR plugins.
+With a single click, you can halt all cookies and geo-location tracking on your forms.

 Additionally, you have the option to stop storing and collecting IP addresses and User Agent info related to form entries.

-There’s also a new form field option that allows you to add a GDPR Agreement field so you can easily add a consent checkbox to your forms.
-This is especially useful if you’re using your form data to send information to your email marketing service or CRM.
+There’s also a new form field option that lets you add a GDPR Agreement field so you can add a consent checkbox to your forms easily.
+This is especially useful if you’re using your form data to send information to your email marketing service or CRM software.